asyncio-docs/asyncio-doc/glossary.rst

 .. glossary::

     coroutine
-        It's a piece of code that can be paused and resumed.
-Whereas threads are preemptively multitasked by the operating system, coroutines multitask cooperatively: they choose when to pause, and which coroutine to run next.
+        A coroutine is a piece of code that can be paused and resumed.
+In contrast to threads which are preemptively multitasked by the operating system, coroutines multitask cooperatively.
+I.e. they choose when to pause (or to use terminology for coroutines before 3.4 - ``yield``) execution.
+They can also execute other coroutines.

     event loop
         The event loop is the central execution device to launch execution of coroutines and handle I/O (Network, sub-processes...)